-If you own and operate a boat in the state of California, it likely needs to be registered with the Department of Motor Vehicles.
-The rule is that any sail-powered vessel over 8 feet in length and every motorized vessel on the water needs to be registered with the DMV, unless it’s already documented by the U.S. Coast Guard.
+If you own and operate a boat in California, it likely needs to be registered with the Department of Motor Vehicles.
+The rule is that any sail-powered vessel over 8 feet in length and every motorized vessel on the water must be registered with the DMV unless the U.S. Coast Guard already documents it.

 If your vessel fits one of these categories, it does not need to be registered with the California DMV: